Philip of Swabia: Historical research

 In contrast to other Staufers, Philip remained a neglected ruler for a long time in medieval studies.
 For several decades no major accounts of Philip appeared.
 His murder in Bamberg didn't attract the interest of even the Historical Association of Bamberg (Historischer Verein Bamberg) in 1908 or 1958.
-Only recently has Philipp received greater attention in historical studies.
-In 1998, historian Bernd Ulrich Hucker characterized Philipp as a "weak king" who was completely dependent of his Ministerialis, whereby the imperial princes would have lost their influence on the king.
+Only recently has Philip received greater attention in historical studies.
+In 1998, historian Bernd Ulrich Hucker characterized Philip as a "weak king" who was completely dependent on his ministeriales, whereby the imperial princes would have lost their influence on the king.
 He no longer saw the regicide of Bamberg as a private vengeance, but as a “coup d'état” by important imperial elites.
 This hypothesis sparked controversial discussions, but did not prevail.
 Since 2002 the edition of the diplomas of Philip of Swabia has been prepared on behalf of the Monumenta Germaniae Historica.
 The edition published in 2014 has a total of 216 documents and deperdita (lost documents that have been handed down in other sources, for example chronicles), including 199 documents from Philip's ten-year reign as king, of which around 2/3 are products of his court.
 Bernd Schütte's work, published in 2002, examined the scope of action and the ability to integrate Philip's monarchy on the basis of itinerary, award of certificates and court; he contradicted Hucker's thesis of a weak kingship of Philip of Swabia.
 Schütte interpreted the increase in document production from an average of 1.5 pieces per month to just over two pieces due to the transfer of Archbishop Adolph of Cologne in November 1204 as a "yardstick for the recognition of his kingship".
 He also found that Philip's radius of action had extended beyond the rooms of personal presence through the award of diplomas.
 In 2003, Peter Csendes published the first modern biography of Philip of Swabia in 130 years.
 On the 800th anniversary of the murder of Philip in 2008, the Society for Staufer History (Gesellschaft für staufische Geschichte) dedicated a volume to Philip.
 In the working group for regional and local history in the Association of Württemberg History and Antiquity Associations (Arbeitskreis für Landes- und Ortsgeschichte im Verband der württembergischen Geschichts- und Altertumsvereine), the spring meeting on 25 April 2008 was entitled "Philipp von Schwaben († 1208) and the rule in the German southwest".
 His rule was viewed from a regional historical perspective.
 A conference also took place in Vienna in May 2008, the contributions of which were published in 2010.
 Based on the edition of the documents for Philip's reign, the studies reveal new possibilities for knowledge.